BrianJJordan/Expense-Calculator/README.md

 # Expense-Calculator
-Program Design class proposal for a project that calculates month-to-month financial calculations of users expenses.
+Program Design class proposal for a project that calculates month-to-month financial calculations for users expenses.